 I didn’t know much about our new sheriff.
 He was a Florida mainlander who’d worked for Miami Dade Vice, though he looked nothing like the actors on the similarly named TV show.
 He was about 6 foot, 2 or 3 inches tall, and I guessed he weighed 250-60 pounds.
 He’d gone soft around the middle, and wore his salt and pepper hair short, military style.
 The name Stingray came from the nasty device he used on those that ignored his warning or tried to run.
 He wielded a retractable whip with sharp, blood drawing barbs along the tail.
 Some locals said he rubbed it with rock salt so the sting would be extra painful.

-Eugene Delacroix was alleged by a few historians to be the illegitimate son of Tallyrand-Perigord, a famous French diplomat.
-He was described as a skeptic and a dandy; many declared he was willful, clever, and tender all at the same time.
-He produced over 9000 works during his career.
+Eugene Delacroix was alleged by several historians to be the illegitimate son of Tallyrand-Perigord, a French diplomat.
+Eugene was described as a skeptic and a dandy; many declared he was willful, clever, and tender all at the same time.
+He produced over 9000 works of art during his career.
 His friends included Alexander Hamilton and Baudelaire.
 Delacroix never married though he was a known womanizer.
-He may even have had a rumored affair with his housekeeper who was devoted to him and present at his death.
-She was given his self-portrait.
-Was a child born as a result of one of his dalliances, perhaps his housekeeper was his mistress?
+He may have had an affair with his devoted housekeeper; she was present at his death and given his self-portrait.
+Was a child born as a result of one of his dalliances?
 Speculation would have to wait.
 It was time to get ready for the cookout.

 Though it was 90 degrees in the shade at 5pm, it seemed appropriate to dress in black for the cookout.
-I grabbed a tank top and shorts, and a pair of lace up espadrilles out of my closet.
+I threw on a sleeveless tank top and shorts, and grabbed a pair of lace up espadrilles out of my closet.
 The sluggish, chilled lobsters slid calmly into a big plastic bag with a few inches of water.
-I grabbed another bottle of chardonnay and carefully placed the bag and bottle in the basket at the front of my scooter.
-In less than 5 minutes I arrived at Rexrod’s crib.
-I called it a crib because it was where York and his male friends hung out and cried about how badly the world was treating them while sucking down icy long necked beers.
+I grabbed a full bottle of chardonnay and carefully placed the bag and bottle in the basket at the front of my scooter.
+In less than 5 minutes I arrived at Rexhoda’s crib.
+I called it a crib because it was where York and his buddies hung out and cried about how badly the world was treating them while sucking down icy long necked beers.

-I delivered the lobsters and wine to Rexrod’s girlfriend and made myself a frozen Key West Margarita—3 shots of tequila, local lime juice and ice, and two shots of Grand Marnier.
+I delivered the lobsters and wine to Rexhoda’s girlfriend and made myself a frozen Key West Margarita—3 shots of tequila, local lime juice and ice, and two shots of Grand Marnier.
 A few junior college colleagues waved hello and asked what I thought of the new wave of freshmen.
-I taught World History and American Literature classes, was a news stringer for the local paper, and filled in as a bartender here and there.
-I was about to answer them when I spotted Alma basting lobsters and skewers of shrimp and brightly colored veggies with a marinade.
+I taught World History and American Literature classes, was an occasional news stringer for the local paper, and filled in as a bartender at several of the best joints in town.
+I shrugged my shoulders and waved back.
+I’d spotted Alma basting lobsters and skewers of shrimp and brightly colored veggies with a marinade.

-Alma took a swig of my Margarita.
+Alma took another swig of my Margarita.
 “Well, I was going to bore you with what you missed at the wedding but your news sounds far more intriguing.”